dariogeorge21/WORK/README.md

 <hr>

-I want to spend more valuable time with
+I want to spend more time with

 - C#
 - django